byui-cse/cse-251-student-version/lesson_10/canvas/team.md

 ### Assignment

-You will be implementing two different solutions to the Dining Philosophers problem.
-Refer to the header of the Python files for the complete requirements for this team activity:
+Here are the files for the two team activities this week.

 - [Wednesday's Team Activity](team1.md)
 - [Friday's Team Activity](team2.md)